alvinveroy/CodeCompass/DEBUG_SESSION.md

         if (!jsonOutputCall) {
           console.error('[JSON_TEST_DEBUG] No valid JSON output found in mockConsoleLog.
 Calls were:', JSON.stringify(mockConsoleLog.mock.calls));
-          // Fail the test explicitly if no JSON call is found, or if calls array is empty expect(mockConsoleLog.mock.calls.length, 'Expected console.log to have been called.').toBeGreaterThan(0);
+          // Fail the test explicitly if no JSON call is found, or if calls array is empty expect(mockConsoleLog.mock.calls.length > 0, 'Expected console.log to have been called.
+If it was, jsonOutputCall should have been defined.').toBe(true);
-          expect(jsonOutputCall, 'Expected to find a console.log call with valid JSON output, but none was found.').toBeDefined();
+          // The following line will likely not be reached if the above fails, but it's good for clarity. expect(jsonOutputCall, 'Expected to find a console.log call with valid JSON output, but none was found.').toBeDefined();
         } else {
           const parsedOutput = JSON.parse(jsonOutputCall[0] as string);